Understanding succession planning in the BVI – Part 3

 - the trustee’s involvement in the underlying company is inappropriate, perhaps due to a high degree of expertise, or risk;

 - the underlying assets of the company will comprise unusual or speculative investments;

 - the settlor wishes to ensure that the business of the company is continued by a named individual on his death.

 Where the underlying assets are to compromise of speculative investments or the investments involve a degree of risk which would otherwise be regarded as inappropriate for the trustees of a non-VISTA trust.

 VISTA has proved to be a very popular succession planning tool globally, particularly in Asia and South/Latin America.

 How can the AMS Financial Group help?

 AMS Financial Group (www.amsfinancial.com) is a global, dynamic organization with offices in the main financial centers, a strong infrastructure, know-how, staff and vision that provides real time solutions to corporate and private clients as well to the asset management industry.

-If you would like to learn more about how to put a BVI Will in place, how to appoint a reserve director or any of our other solutions, please contact Philippa O’Sullivan, Barry Mitchell, Calvin Crilly or your usual contact at AMS Financial Group.
+If you would like to learn more about how to put a BVI trust in place, please contact Philippa O’Sullivan, Barry Mitchell, Calvin Crilly or your usual contact at AMS Financial Group.